gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 - Your associated Google account must have the right privileges to manage clusters on GKE.
-That would mean that a [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account) must be set up and that you have to have permissions to access it.
+That would mean that a [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account) must be set up.
+- You must have a **Compute Admin** [role](https://cloud.google.com/compute/docs/access/iam#compute_admin_role) on Google Cloud Platform.
-- You must have Master [permissions] in order to be able to access the **Kubernetes** page.
+- You must have Master [permissions] in the project, in order to be able to access the **Kubernetes** page.
 - You must have [Cloud Billing API](https://cloud.google.com/billing/) enabled
 - You must have [Resource Manager